8.6.09

 Dear Ferzana,

+I wanted to read your wonderful book once and "study" it a second time before writing to you.
 First reading fascinated me.
 The way you have, after starting off as a travelogue, weaved history of a period that I have been conscious of is superb.
+You did manage to meet, talk to and interview a whole range of personalities from almost every walk of life I enjoyed reading the book.
+Thank you.

 A word about Lahore.
 I have never visited it but have seen many friends who migrated from Lahore to Delhi.
 They are very proud of their being "Lahorians".
 It was the best cantonement of undivided India.
 It also boasted some of the best colleges.
 I suppose you know that the film actor Dev Anand and his wife Kalpana Kartik (Mona Singha) are from Lahore.
 Her sister Sona was the wife of one of my bosses in service.
 And her brothers were in the armed forces.
 One of them, an Air Force officer got married to the daughter of the police commissioner of Lahore.
 I met the chaming couple when they spent (a part of) their honey moon in a tent in Doraha in Punjab.
 I used to enjoy the chilgozas she would pass around sitting on the canal bank.
 I do not know if the Air Force got him to take premature release because I never heard of them afterwards.
 What I started out to say to you was that Lahorians being a little snobbish is forgivable.
+In the second reading I was "reading" more the author than the contents.

 First, I admire the courage (once or twice bordering on foolhardiness which just happened to pay off without getting you into trouble) you showed in making your trips and organising meetings.

 Your intellect I shall not comment on for fear of getting branded as a flatterer.
 However, I was surprised to find that occasionally acted so naive!
 Sensitive you have to be to be what you are.
 Sensitivity and intelligence go together.
 What i had not noticed earlier is the insecurity you inwardly feel.

 Of course many of my muslim friends in Bombay feel slightly insecure because they were touched though remotely in the riots sponsored by our Hindu extremists ("terrorists" ?)
 I do not know your or your familiy's direct experience in that context.
 But the feeling of your insecurity hurts me.as a human being, not as a Hindu because I am virtually an athiest - or "rationalist" as I would prefer to be called.
 If there is insecurity, there must be a solution somewhere!

 - (Rt. army officer, now living overseas)